pantheon-systems/documentation/source/docs/articles/sites/php-errors-and-exceptions.md

 Best practice is to fix every notice, warning, and error as you discover them.
-If they're in a contrib module, roll a patch and submit it to the project's issue queue.
+If they're in an exntension (WordPress plugin or Drupal module), roll a patch and submit it to the project's issue queue.

 See [http://stackoverflow.com/a/1869185](http://stackoverflow.com/a/1869185) for some more details, including benchmarks that compare the differences between suppressing notices and actually eliminating the root cause.

 ## PHP Unhandled Exceptions on Pantheon

 ​A PHP exception is a mechanism for defining error conditions and how to handle them.
-For more information, see [PHP documentation on exceptions.](http://php.net/manual/en/language.exceptions.php)
+For more details on Exceptions, see the [PHP documentation on Exceptions.](http://php.net/manual/en/language.exceptions.php).

 PHP Exceptions are errors, and depending on the severity and whether they are handled correctly can crash your site.
 As Exceptions are created in code and not by PHP itself, they are not logged in the PHP error log file and will not be visible in the Pantheon dashboard.
 By default, Drupal will [log exceptions](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/watchdog_exception/7) to Watchdog.

 ## Handling Undefined Index Notices for PHP Variables